In This Article

 Polycystic ovary syndrome—aka PCOS— is the most common endocrine disorder, but we still don't fully understand why it happens.
 It predominantly affects women of reproductive age, and it manifests in the form of chronic inflammation, irregular menstrual cycles, weight issues, fertility problems, acne, and excess facial and body hair.

-That's what makes choosing a birth control when you have PCOS complicated.
+That's what makes choosing a birth control when you have PCOS so complicated.
 You're dealing with a hormonal system that is irregular.
-There's no one-size-fits-all approach to the best birth control for PCOS, some methods are better than others.
+While there's no one-size-fits-all approach to the best birth control for PCOS, some methods are better than others.
 Keep scrolling to arm yourself with knowledge of how hormones play a role with PCOS, as well as how the most common contraceptives interact with the disorder.

 Another thing that contributes to increased levels of testosterone is inflammation.
 Gersh says studies have shown that women with PCOS have an impaired gut barrier function, which messes with everything from the immune system to inflammation levels, and drives metabolic dysfunction and high levels of insulin.
 These elevated insulin levels drive testosterone production and can also lead to weight gain.

 If you have PCOS and you want to go on birth control to either treat your symptoms or prevent pregnancy—or both!—choosing your method can be tricky.
 Gersh says you might want to stay far away from birth control pills.
 "The common remedy is birth control pills.
 That's a very poor choice," she explains.
 Since women with PCOS don't have proper estrogen, she explains that they're more prone to blood clots.
 One of the risks of some birth control pills is also blood clots, and combining the two is a "recipe for potential disaster," according to Gersh.
 She also notes that women with PCOS have higher rates of anxiety and depression—two other risk factors of the pill.